Michael Baden: O.J. Simpson

 Baden testified in the O.J.
 Simpson trial on August 10 and 11, 1995, and made two claims that he later disowned.
 First, he claimed that Nicole Brown was still standing and conscious when her throat was slashed.
 The purpose of this claim was to dispute the theory that Brown was the intended target.
 The prosecution argued that Brown was murdered first and the intended target because the soles of her feet didn't have any blood on them despite the large amount of blood at the crime scene and that she was unconscious when her throat was cut because she had very few defensive wounds.
 At the subsequent civil trial the following year he disowned that claim and admitted it was absurd to think that someone would stand still without moving their feet while their throat is being slashed and not fight back.

 Baden then claimed that Ron Goldman remained conscious and fought with his assailant for at least ten minutes with a severed jugular vein.
 The purpose of this testimony was to extend the length of time it took the murders to happen to the point where Simpson had an alibi.
 At the subsequent civil trial he initially denied making that claim and then after being confronted with a video clip of him saying it at the criminal trial, he disowned it.
-Baden claimed he misunderstood the question but the Goldman's attorney allege he said it because the defense paid him to do so.
+Baden claimed he misunderstood the question but the Goldmans' attorney allege he said it because the defense paid him to do so.
 He also alleged that Baden knowingly gave false testimony because he knew that Ron Goldman's blood was found inside Simpson's Bronco despite Goldman never having an opportunity within his lifetime to be in Simpson's car.

 After the trial, Baden said that testifying for Simpson was a mistake as his reputation and credibility never recovered and his clientele for his consulting practice all but vanished.
 Because of the negative reaction to the acquittal by the public, the jurors stating they believed his two aforementioned claims that he later disowned, and the trial being televised making his testimony widely known, he was constantly being made to rehash his testimony from the Simpson case during cross-examination in other cases and constantly being discredited for allegedly being a "rented expert" who sold himself to Simpson and deliberately gave misleading testimony in order to collect a $165,000 retainer.